-- Increase the participation of Portuguese entities in European programmes leveraging national skills and addressing national needs; - Create synergies between different clusters of Horizon Europe by promoting the utilisation of space data and technologies in other areas that do not relate directly to space but can widely benefit from space-based data and technologies. - Foster participation in upstream R&D projects, acquiring competences that can then positively impact the position of Portuguese entities in the value chain of ESA programmes and also benefit nationally funded initiatives, such as the Atlantic Constellation or the Space Ecosystem in Santa Maria. - Promote participation of Portuguese entities in calls related to space based 5G and quantum communications, in order to build capacity and, in the long term, contribute to creating an ecosystem of reference in future disruptive technologies. - Foster space related innovation for social economic development based on scientific excellence and competitive industrial capabilities.
+- Increase the participation of Portuguese entities in European programmes leveraging national skills and addressing national needs. - Promote the engagement of Portuguese entities in a possible Space Partnership. - Create synergies between different clusters of Horizon Europe by promoting the utilisation of space data and technologies in other areas that do not relate directly to space but can widely benefit from space-based data and technologies. - Foster participation in upstream R&D projects, acquiring competences that can then positively impact the position of Portuguese entities in the value chain of ESA programmes and also benefit nationally funded initiatives, such as the Atlantic Constellation or the Space Ecosystem in Santa Maria. - Promote participation of Portuguese entities in calls related to space based 5G and quantum communications, in order to build capacity and, in the long term, contribute to creating an ecosystem of reference in future disruptive technologies. - Foster space related innovation for social economic development based on scientific excellence and competitive industrial capabilities.